 As maintenance activities often have an uncertain duration due to delays in construction, it is important to take uncertainty into account while planning.
-Also, there may be multiple ways to perform a certain maintenance action by varying the amount of resources dedicated to it, leading to options that have different duration, cost, risk and quality impact.
+Also, there may be multiple ways to perform a certain maintenance action by varying the amount of resources dedicated to it, leading to options that have different duration, cost, risk and effect on asset quality.
 Furthermore, long-term planning is required to ensure overall network quality.
-Assuming these uncertainties are known beforehand, as in this work, Markov Decision Processes (MDP) provide a suitable framework to model and solve these types of planning-under-uncertainty problems (Puterman 1994).
+Markov Decision Processes provide a suitable framework to model and solve these types of planning-under-uncertainty problems [19].

-A complicating factor, however, is that while a single public road authority is responsible for the quality, throughput and costs of the network, the actual maintenance is performed by autonomous agents (the contractors), typically third-party companies interested primarily in maximising their profits.
+A complicating factor, however, is that while a single public road authority is responsible for the quality, throughput and costs of the network, the actual maintenance is performed by autonomous contractors, typically third-party companies interested primarily in maximising their profits.
 Road authorities face the problem of aligning objectives; we introduce monetary incentives for the contractors to consider global objectives.
-Nonetheless, an agent servicing one part of the network also influences agents in other parts as its work has a negative impact on the traffic flow.
-As a consequence, such congestion based payments may lead to very high throughput penalties for all agents if their maintenance plans are not coordinated on a network level.
+But an agent servicing one part of the network also influences agents in other parts as his work has a negative impact on the traffic flow.
+As a consequence, the payments we introduce lead to very high throughput penalties for all agents if they do not coordinate their maintenance plans on a network level.